janpetzold/az305-learning/README.md

 Azure uses Transparent data encryption (TDE) for Data at Rest.
 All new SQL DBs and Azure SQL Managed Instance after February 2019 have TDE enabled.
 TDE performs encryption and decryption of the data at the page level.
 The data is encrypted as the data is written to the data page on disk and decrypted when the data page is read into memory.
 TDE does not provide column-level encryption.
 Backups are also encrypted.
 DB Encryption keys can be Service- oder Customer-managed.

 "Always Encrypted" is a new data encryption technology in Azure SQL Database and SQL Server that helps protect sensitive data at rest on the server, during movement between client and server, and while the data is in use.
 Also provides column-level encryption.

+Dynamic Data Masking (DDM) is a feature in Azure SQL Database that helps you protect sensitive data by obfuscating it from non-privileged users.

 Elastic database transactions for Azure SQL DB allow you to run transactions that span several databases in SQL DB.